Alpine F1 Team

 Here they share their experiences about their own route into the industry, and their life during lockdown.

 — What is your name and job title?

-My name is Karel Loos and I’m a Race Engineer for Renault F1 Team.
+My name is Karel Loos and I’m a Race Engineer for Alpine F1 Team.

 — Could you give me a summary of your job role?